 You have your own wrestling school as well, are there any wrestlers we should be looking out for ready to come through from your wrestling school?

-I’ve got one kid who has just been signed up to NXT earlier this month, his name is Tai, and I’m looking forward to see what he is going to do on NXT.
-We have a lot of kids with potential and it is about sticking it out, learning the craft, my students work really hard and I couldn’t ask for any more.
+I’ve got one kid who has just been signed up to NXT earlier this month, his name is Tai, and I’m looking forward to seeing what he is going to do on NXT.
+We have a lot of kids with potential and it is about sticking it out, learning the craft, my students work really hard and I couldn’t ask for anymore.
 My gym is their gym and I couldn’t keep it open if it wasn’t for those guys, and they appreciate it by keeping it in good shape, it is not just a wrestling lesson but a life lesson.

 I have my own wrestling promotion as well ROW and people can go to YouTube put in Booker T ROW to check out all the shows and see my students in action on a weekly basis.

 What advice would you give to aspiring wrestlers?

 It is so important to be versatile, one thing I always say is you have to change with the season’s, you have spring, summer, winter and fall, you can’t wear the same clothes in all the seasons, you have to be able to change up.
 If you don’t keep up with the times, the times will pass you by, so I have always tried to keep up with the young guys, know what they are thinking and always going to their level.

 It is important to give them that same respect that I want from them, just because they are young kids shouldn’t mean I’m not able to respect them.
 I think that is what has enabled me to last this long, I really never think about myself I am always just thinking about what can I do to keep this business rolling and now after 20-years of learning I’m in the position to give something back.

 Booker T’s autobiography From Prison To Promise Life Before The Squared Circle is available below: